U.FL Adapters to SMA and RP-SMA

 - A U.FL connector can be disconnected in a controlled manner by using a pair of tweezers to gently lift the female connector off the male.

-SMA to U.FL adapters adds great utility to your radio frequency setup as the combination of these two classes of connectors facilitates greater and more reliable connectivity than can be achieved with a single type of connector.
+Rounding up SMA to U.FL adapters adds great utility to your radio frequency setup as the combination of these two classes of connectors facilitates greater and more reliable connectivity than can be achieved with a single type of connector.
 U.FL to SMA connectors are particularly useful for allowing downstream connections to a circuit board without disturbing the miniature ufl connector.
 Also evaluate the type and length of coax cable used in your adapter assembly, as this also may impact overall RF performance.